mcharafeddinedev/mcharafeddinedev.github.io/index.md

 # Welcome to my website!

 Hey there!
 I'm Marwan, a games programmer and developer.
-I'm passionate about designing immersive experiences and gameplay mechanics.
-Whether it’s building complex systems in Unreal Engine 5 and Unity, scripting AI behaviors, audio programming, or crafting dynamic environments, I love solving the challenges that bring games to life.
+I'm passionate about building immersive experiences and gameplay mechanics.
+Whether it’s setting up complex systems in Unreal Engine 5 and Unity, scripting AI behaviors, audio programming, or crafting dynamic environments, I love solving the challenges that bring games to life.

 This website is a collection of my projects, technical breakdowns, and development insights.
 Take a look around, and feel free to reach out!